Publication 256, Lumber Products and Engineered Wood Products

 If you are eligible for the additional $485 in start-up costs but closed out your business or no longer sell lumber products or engineered wood products subject to the 1 percent (1%) assessment, you may file a claim for refund for lumber products assessment amounts paid in 2013 up to $485 per business location.
 You may only claim a refund up to the lumber products assessment amounts paid in 2013.
 You may use a BOE-101, Claim for Refund or Credit, to file a claim for refund (see publication 117, Filing a Claim for Refund).

 Note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.

 The Board of Forestry and Fire Protection (BOF) is responsible for determining the products that are subject to the lumber products assessment.
 See the Board of Forestry, Emergency Regulation to Implement Lumber Products Assessment.
 The BOF is required to annually update their regulation.

-In general, lumber products and engineered wood products subject to the assessment are building products usually used in construction in which wood is at least 10% of total content.
+In general, lumber products and engineered wood products subject to the assessment are building products usually used in construction in which wood is at least 10 percent (10%) of total content.
 For example, all dimensions and grades of lumber, roofing, (shakes and wooden shingles), siding, lath, plywood, particle board, fiberboard, oriented strand board, I-joists, laminated veneer lumber, veneer-based sheeting material, and inorganic-bonded and wood thermoplastic composites, including plastic lumber and decking.

 Based on guidance provided by the BOF the lumber products assessment does not apply to products where labor has added ‘significant value’’ to them, such as: